SIsilicon/WorldEdit-BE-Docs/docs/usage/clipboard.md

 # Clipboard
 WorldEdit has a handy clipboard function that allows you to copy an area, and paste it anywhere else.
 Clipboard contents are currently only cuboids and copying uses the region you have selected.
+These operations can also done using the [Kit](/usage/kit).

 [TOC]